icapetti/advanced-mysql-for-analysis-and-bi/queries/03-mid-course-project/README.md

 ## CEO questions
 1 Gsearch seems to be the biggest driver of our business.
 Could you pull monthly trends for gsearch sessions and orders so that we can showcase the growth there?

-2 Next, it would be great to sse a similar monthly trend for Gsearch, but this time splitting out nonbrand and brand campaigns separately.
+2 Next, it would be great to see a similar monthly trend for Gsearch, but this time splitting out nonbrand and brand campaigns separately.
 I am wondering if brand is picking up at all.
 If so, this is a good story to tell.

 3 While we're on Gsearch, could you dive into nobrand, and pull monthly sessions and orders split by device type?
 I want to flex out analytical muscles a little and show the board we really know our traffic sources.